TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/evmAdapter.md

 ## Throws

-Throws an error when the configuration object is not provided .
+Throws an error when the configuration object is not provided.